-- 1 Cyber Class = 3.5 hours per week
+1 Cyber Class = 3.5 hours per week

-- 2 Cyber Classes = 7 hours per week

-- 3 Cyber Classes = 10.5 Hours per week
+3 Cyber Classes = 10.5 Hours per week

-- 4 Cyber Classes = 14 hours per week

-- 5 Cyber Classes = 17.5 hours per week
+5 Cyber Classes = 17.5 hours per week

-- 6 Cyber Classes = 21 hours per week

-8 Cyber Classes = 28 hours per week
+7 Cyber Classes = 24.5 hours per week

-Students in the Ambridge Area Cyber Academy have the option of coming into school to work in Ambridge Area High School's computer lab.
 Students will have access to certified teachers in the core content areas.
 Failing grades and attendance concerns will result in required mandatory attendance in the cyber lab.
 Students attending the lab must sign in and mark the periods in which they will remain in the lab.
 The Cyber Lab for all grades is in Ambridge Area High School, 909 Duss Avenue, Ambridge, in room 203.